Inference for Median and a Generalization of HulC: Confidence Intervals for Median

-\begin{remark}[Sample size condition and impossibility] Note that Theorem $2$ of \cite{lanke1974interval} states that it is not possible to find real, locally bounded functions $g_L$ and $g_R$ on $R^n$ such that $\mathbb{P}(g_L(\boldsymbol{X_n})<\theta<g_R(\boldsymbol{X_n}))>1-\alpha$ for all random $n$-vectors $\boldsymbol{X_n}$ the components of which are independent copies of a continuous random variable, symmetric about $\theta$ if $\alpha<2^{-(n-1)}$ (or equivalently, $n < \log_2(2/\alpha)$).
-Thus the bound on sample size $n\geq \log_2(2/\alpha)$ which is required for obtaining a non-trivial confidence interval through \Cref{alg:proposed-conf-int} is tight. \end{remark} \begin{remark}[Comparison with Wald and bootstrap confidence intervals] It is important to note that the Wald confidence interval and the classical bootstrap confidence interval of median (discussed in \Cref{sec:introduction}) both ensure only the asymptotic coverage (i.e.\ for large enough sample sizes) to be close to $1-\alpha$.
+\end{remark} \begin{remark}[Comparison with Wald and bootstrap confidence intervals] It is important to note that the Wald confidence interval and the classical bootstrap confidence interval of median (discussed in \Cref{appsec:related-literature}) both ensure only the asymptotic coverage (i.e.\ for large enough sample sizes) to be close to $1-\alpha$.
 On the other hand, $\widehat{\mathrm{CI}}_{n,\alpha}$ ensures the coverage to be at least $1-\alpha$ for all sample sizes $n$.
 Moreover as mentioned in Example $5.24$ of \cite{vaart_1998} and Section $3.4.3$ of \cite{bose2018u} respectively, the required confidence level is guaranteed (asymptotically) for both the confidence intervals under the additional assumption of the differentiability of the distribution function at the median and the boundedness of the derivative of the distribution function at the median away from zero.
-As discussed in the introduction, such a requirement is also necessary for their validity as proved in~\cite{knight1998bootstrapping}.
+As discussed in Section~\ref{appsec:related-literature}, such a requirement is also necessary for their validity as proved in~\cite{knight1998bootstrapping}.
 Hence, in cases, where the aforementioned assumption does not hold, $\widehat{\mathrm{CI}}_{n,\alpha}$ performs much better when compared to the Wald or the bootstrap confidence interval.
-See \Cref{sec:simulation} for a demonstration. \end{remark} \begin{remark}[Coverage of quantiles close to the median] $\widehat{\mathrm{CI}}_{n,\alpha}$ ensures finite sample-coverage of the population median $\theta_0$.
-Let us denote by $\theta_h$ the $((1/2)+h)$ quantile of $F$ where $-1/2 < h < 1/2$.
-It is often interesting to see how much the coverage of $\theta_h$ by $\widehat{\mathrm{CI}}_{n,\alpha}$ deviates from the required level of $1 - \alpha$ as $h \rightarrow 0$.
-Refer to \Cref{thm:quantile_coverage} for a discussion regarding this.
+See \Cref{sec:simulation} for a demonstration. \end{remark} \begin{remark}[Coverage of quantiles close to the median] If $X_1, \ldots, X_n$ are independent and identically distributed from a CDF $F$, then the proof of~\Cref{thm:assym_of_cn} also implies coverage of quantiles close to the median, i.e., setting $\theta_{h}$ as the $(1/2 + h)$-th quantile of $F$, $\widehat{\mathrm{CI}}_{n,\alpha}$ acts as an asymptotically valid confidence interval for $\theta_h$ if $nh \to 0$.
+The miscoverage error rate depends quadratically on $nh$; see \Cref{thm:quantile_coverage} for details. \end{remark}